 If the patient says that they “always feel more pain in the morning,” that can mean that they need more exercise.
 When their muscles fully relax during sleep, they don’t have any muscle support to help their spine.
 Once they get and get moving, their muscles support them better and they can move with less pain.

 On Your Stomach

-This is absolutely the worst way to sleep.
-“But I love sleeping on my stomach!” the patients say, and as long as you don’t mind neck and back pain and more frequent trips to the chiropractor, knock yourself out.
+This is absolutely the worst sleeping posture.
+“But I love sleeping on my stomach!” the patients say, and as long as you don’t mind neck pain and back pain and more frequent trips to the chiropractor, knock yourself out.
 As you’ll see in the video below, it’s just not good for you.